 Unfortunately, this comes at a time when the country faces growing challenges for China, not only on the northern and eastern borders but also in the Indo-Pacific region.

-The in the military's capital budget is disheartening for military planners, who can see their fiscal room for manoeuvre shrinking.
+The meagre increase in the military's capital budget is disheartening for military planners, who can see their fiscal room for manoeuvre shrinking.
 The navy, in particular, is bound to be affected, as it has some major platforms in the pipeline.
 The procurement of Rafale-M jets for the aircraft carrier, INS Vikrant, and Project-75I for submarine acquisition will almost certainly be on hold this year.
-The air force, too, will have to delay plans for acquiring and upgrading existing Sukhoi jets.
+The air force, too, will have to delay plans for acquiring more fighter planes and upgrading existing Sukhoi jets.

 In the context of the issues the country faces on its northern border, the surrender of allotted funds is unjustifiable.